apache/skywalking-website/docs/blog/README.md

 blog:

-- title: Observability at scale: SkyWalking it is!
+- title: Observability at scale, SkyWalking it is!
   name: 2020-08-11-observability-at-scale
   time: Sheng Wu.
 Aug.
 11th, 2020
   short: SkyWalking evolved to address the problem of observability at scale, and grew from a pure tracing system to a feature-rich observability platform that is now used to analyze deployments that collect tens of billions of traces per day.